2022 - Cambridge Quantum (now Quantinuum)

 1999 - Nexgenix (pivoted to new entities)

-Built up one of the dot com services pioneers, hiring over 40 engineers in my first year.
+Built up one of the dot com services pioneers, hiring over 40 engineers in my first year with VC funding.
 Nexgenix filed for IPO in 2000, delivering sophisticated online presences for brands like Discount Auto Parts, H&R Block, and CBS Sportsline.
 Nexgenix weathered the 2000 dot com crash, flirted with acquisition by HP, and survives to this day.